 Please download the FAQ's for submitters here: https://www.hraff.org.au/submissions

 HUMAN RIGHTS ARTS & FILM FESTIVAL

 Festival The festival conducted by HRAFF in all states of Australia.

-Film Cinematograph film of any length.
+Film (Feature) Cinematograph film of 40 minutes and over.

 Filmmaker The person submitting the entry.

 HRAFF Human Rights Arts & Film Festival Inc.

 (ABN 41 028 224 880, Reg.
 No. A0049847N, ARBN 130 481 284)

 This includes HRAFF’s agents, successors, assigns and licensees as well as volunteers and independent contractors.